Harris-Gacheru/Inventory-management/readme.md

 cd be/db
 ```

-Import `inventory.db.sql` to your mysql/ xamppp
+Import `inventory.db.sql` to your mysql/ xamppp.
-Create `.env` file and the environment variables to match the config file i.e `cd be\config\config.js`
+Create `.env` file and the environment variables to match the config file i.e `cd be\config\config.js`.